U.S.-China Joint DVM Scholarship Program

 Students from universities in China first apply for the one-year pre-vet program at KSU.
 While studying at KSU during the pre-vet year, the students will apply for a DVM program at KSU or partnering universities in the U.S.

 Applicants must have a minimum GPA of 3.0 on a 4.0 scale and a TOEFL score of 100 or higher.
-To be competitive in the application for a DVM program in the U.S., a GRE score with the percentile average in all three sections greater than 50% is strongly recommended.
+To be competitive, a GRE score with the percentile average in all three sections should be greater than 50%.
 Recommendation letters from the university the applicant is attending is required for the application.

-Interviews will take place in China in late July in 2016 for the 2017 entering pre-vet class.
+Interviews will take place in China in October in 2018 for the 2019 entering pre-vet class.
 Applicants will be notified for interviews by email.
 The admissions committee, organized by the U.S.-China Center, will travel to China for the interviews.
 After the interviews, the committee will select up to 6 nominees.
 The U.S.-China Center will discuss the nominees with the CSC and notify the final admission decisions to candidates in writing.